Skip to main content

 Service Role Bypass

-Admin operations that need to access data across users use the SUPABASE_SERVICE_ROLE_KEY, which bypasses RLS entirely.
+Server operations that need cross-user access or service-role-only tables use the SUPABASE_SERVICE_ROLE_KEY, which bypasses RLS entirely.
 This key is:

 • Only used server-side (never exposed to frontend)